Tidal Lagoon Swansea Bay: Proposal

-It would be constructed to withstand 500-year-storms and to function as a coastline protection against storms and floods.
+The seawalls would be constructed to withstand 500-year-storms and to function as coastline protection against storms and floods.

 The project was named as part of the UK Government's 2014 National Infrastructure Plan and was granted development consent by the Department for Energy and Climate Change in June 2015, although the department stated that decisions relating to affordability were a separate matter.
-In early June 2018 the Welsh Government offered to invest £200 million to improve the project's difficult business case.
+In early June 2018, the Welsh Government offered to invest £200 million to improve the project's difficult business case.

-On 25 June 2018 the Department for Business, Energy and Industrial Strategy (BEIS) rejected a contract for difference electricity purchasing agreement necessary to fund the £1.3 billion proposal.
+On 25 June 2018, the Department for Business, Energy and Industrial Strategy (BEIS) rejected a contract for difference electricity purchasing agreement necessary to fund the £1.3 billion proposal.
 The main reason given was that there was little cost reduction potential for future lagoons, and a series of lagoons would cost the average electricity consumer an additional £700 by between 2031 and 2050 compared to a mix of offshore wind and nuclear power projects.
-The value for money calculation included the cost of all six of the proposed lagoons in the 35-year cost comparison.
-A House of Commons Briefing Paper has tried to provide some context for MPs following the conflicting statements and views regarding the facts around tidal lagoons, the Swansea Bay proposal, and its rejection by the UK Government.
+The value-for-money calculation included the cost of all six of the proposed lagoons in the 35-year cost comparison.
+A House of Commons briefing paper provided some context for MPs following the conflicting statements and views regarding the facts around tidal lagoons, the Swansea Bay proposal, and its rejection by the UK Government.

 The calculations and assumptions made by BEIS which lie behind the rejection of the plan have been challenged by the company behind the proposal in an independently audited riposte which intimates that misleading statements were put to the Parliamentary Joint Select Committee.
 BEIS responded that the figures used are out of date.
-The first report by the National Infrastructure Commission published on 11 July 2018 appears to exclude the role of any form of tidal power in the UK's future green energy mix in favour of wind, solar and electric cars based on a report by Aurora Energy Research looking at the market up to 2050.
+The first report by the National Infrastructure Commission published on 11 July 2018 appears to exclude the role of any form of tidal power in the UK's future green energy mix in favour of wind, solar and electric cars, based on a report by Aurora Energy Research looking at the market up to 2050.
 This states "Offshore wind becomes economical in the 2030s without subsidies, tidal never becomes competitive without government support".
 The Aurora Energy Research report also states "Amongst renewables, solar PV, onshore wind and offshore wind are the main sources of new renewables to enter economically under a carbon target.
 Building tidal power requires a subsidy, but the impact on total system cost is minimal".
 These contrasting perspectives all use different time periods for modelling costs and benefits but a common thread is that a shorter time-frame flatters alternatives to tidal power and a longer time-frame flatters tidal power compared to its alternatives.